CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-Artifacts, primarily of electrostatic nature but more generally stemming from quadratic terms (electrostatics (both local and capacitive, electrostrictive, Joule's effect), become non-negligible here due to the application of a continuous voltage, V_DC, which can influence the measurement in the following ways: <br>
+Artifacts, primarily of electrostatic nature,  but more generally stemming from quadratic terms (electrostatics (both capacitive [10] and local [11], electrostrictive, Joule's effect [12, 13]), become non-negligible here due to the application of a continuous voltage, V_DC, which can influence the measurement in the following ways: <br>
 &#8226 By introducing a vertical offset in off field measurements (artifacts mainly of electrostatic origin). <br>
-&#8226 By introducing an affine component in on field measurements (influenced by quadratic terms). <br>
+&#8226 By introducing an affine component in on field measurements (influenced by quadratic terms) [14]. <br>
-&#8226 Non-linearly, when the effect becomes active after a certain threshold voltage is reached in the on field scenario.
+&#8226 Non-linearly, when the effect becomes active after a certain threshold voltage is reached in the on field scenario [14, 15, 16].
 </p>

 <p align="center" width="100%">